 General Consent has been granted to LHBs by the Welsh Ministers for individual contracts up to the value of £1 million in each case with the exception of those contracts specified in SFI 11.6.4 All contracts exceeding this delegated limit, all acquisitions and disposals of land of any limit, and the acceptance of gifts of property, must receive the written approval of the Welsh Ministers before being into.
 In addition, Health Board's must provide a contract summary to Welsh Government for contracts between £500,000 and £1 million prior to the contract being entered let.
-This requirement also applies to contracts that are to be let through a minicompetition under a public sector contract framework, such as National Procurement Service, NHS Supply Chain or Crown Commercial Services.
+This requirement also applies to contract framework, such as National Procurement Service, NHS Supply Chain or Crown Commercial Services.
 The use of suitable Welsh frameworks where access is permissible shall take precedence over frameworks led by Public Sector Bodies outside of Wales.
 Further detailed guidance is incorporated within the Procurement Procedures.